'See You Again' takes YouTube top spot

 Story highlights

-- "Gangnam Style" had held the record for 5 years
+- "Gangnam Style" held the record for five years

 - "See You Again" is a tribute to the late Paul Walker